Douzxy/singleera/README.md

-# 💕 Our Love Story - Digital Scrapbook 2025
+# 🏔️ Journey Of The Year - Digital Journal 2025

 <div align="center">